timwijnen/iot-workshop-innovatos/NodeJsToIotHub.md

 ### Create a Client Device Application
 Now that you have registered a device, it can submit data to the IoT hub.

+1. Create an iotdevice folder.
-1. In the Node.JS console, navigate to the iotdevice folder in the folder where you extracted the lab files.
+1. In the Node.JS console, navigate to the iotdevice folder.
 2. Enter the following command, and press RETURN to accept all the default options.
 This creates a package.json file for your application:
 ```javascript
 npm init